1. To

 ON q.query_id = p.query_id

-JOIN sys.query_store_runtime_stats AS rs
+sys.query_store_runtime_stats AS

 ON p.plan_id = rs.plan_id